DylanT168/just-the-doc-website/Pi Audioplayer.md

 3. Wait for the OS to load and open terminal.
 If not already installed, install pygame and rpi.gpio

-   - Check whether it is installed already using (pip3 show pygame) first.
-If not, To install pygame, type (sudo apt install python3-pygame)

    - Do the same with rpi.gpio (pip3 show RPi.GPIO) first.
 If not, To install RPi.GPIO, type (sudo apt install python3-rpi.gpio)

 4. Copy this python code and save it as a .py file using Thonny(Built in python IDE)